Bad launch options¶

 - -fullscreen -w -h -full -sw -window -windowed -width -height

 These launch options may be creating an improper video mode, which is not preferred by the material system and can reduce performance.
-Try settings these options through the settings window instead.
+Try changing these options through the settings window instead.

 -nojoyalready disables this, and setting it to 0 has little to no benefit.